pseigo/tanaris-js/README.md

 > [!WARNING]
 >
-> Tanaris is experimental software and not (yet) intended for general use.
+> _Tanaris_ is **experimental software**.
+It is provided "as is", without
->
+> warranty of any kind; use at your own risk.

 > This library is home to common code for software applications developed by
 > its authors.
-It (only) includes the smallest set of utilities that its client
+It only includes the _smallest_ set of utilities that its client
 > applications have needed, nothing more.
 >
-> We are not taking feature requests at this time, but suggestions for
+> We are **_not_ taking feature requests** at this time, but suggestions for
 > improvements (within scope) are welcome and appreciated!
 >
 > In accordance with the license, you are free to study and derive from the
-> code for your own purposes.
+> source code for your own purposes.
 >
 > As the library matures and the domains it serves becomes clearer, we may
-> (someday) consider moving Tanaris in a direction towards being a standard
+> someday consider moving _Tanaris_ in a direction towards being a 'standard
-> library for general use.
+> library' of sorts for general use.

 ## History